 Where the Line Actually Is

 For product leaders, the frontier is more mapped out than in most disciplines.
-The data is specific about what works.
+The data is pretty specific about what works.

 PRDs and specs.
 The number one AI use case for PMs, at 21.5% in the Rachitsky survey.
 A two-hour PRD becomes a twenty-minute first draft that you refine with your own judgment.